oracle-livelabs/analytics-ai/atom/understandingDocument/duspeech.md

 1. Go to Skills -> Settings -> Configuration
 Provide a value to da.privateKey (Any Password)

-2. Go to Skills -> Flow Designer and make sure there are no errors in any of the flows
+2. Go to Skills -> Flow Designer and make sure there are no errors in documentUnderstandingCC, getSpeechLifecyleState, searchFlow and speechComponent of the flows

 ## Task 6: Create Channel to embed ODA in Visual Builder Application (provided) or in any custom Web App